winterdharma/DharmaPearls/01_agama/dirgha/DA_6.md

 #### Poor Governance Causes Decline in Morality

 34\.
-“There was a priest minister at the time who went to the king and said, “Great king, you should know that your territory today is reduced, and the people have dwindled, but these changes are not permanent.
+“There was a priest minister at the time who went to the king and said, ‘Great king, you should know that your territory today is reduced, and the people have dwindled, but these changes are not permanent.
 Now, the king has many friends inside the kingdom who are intelligent and learned and understand what’s ancient and what’s modern.
 They fully know the teaching by which previous kings ruled.
 Why don’t you summon them together and ask them about what they know?
 They will give you their answers.’
 {:#p34}

 35\.
 “The king then called a meeting of ministers and asked them about the way that previous kings had ruled.
 The wise ministers provided him with answers on the subject, and the king listened to what they said.
 He put the ancient ways into practice.
 He protected the world with the Dharma, but he couldn’t offer aid to the elderly and orphans or give donations to the poor.